-During the semester, students will write a mid-term essay of a given film and an in-class film analysis of a screened sequence chosen by the instructor at the end of the term.
-In these written analyses, students have to demonstrate that they can understand, recognize and interpret the elements of filmic narration.
+During the semester, students will write a mid-term essay of a given film and will make an in-class presentation of a selected sequence at the end of the term.
+In these assignments students have to demonstrate that they can understand, recognize and interpret the elements of filmic narration.